Martin Bouquet: Biography

 The Congregation of St.-Maur undertook the publication of the work.
 Dionysius de Sainte-Marte, who was then superior-general of the congregation, placed Bouquet in charge of the undertaking.
 Bouquet began an entirely new work and had the first two volumes ready for print in 1729, but their publication was delayed.
 Some monks of the Congregation of St.-Maur refused to submit to the Bull Unigenitus which was directed against Pasquier Quesnel.
 Bouquet submitted after some hesitation.
 When, however, Cardinal De Bissy required the monks of St.-Germain-des-Prés to sign a formula of submission he had drawn up, Bouquet and seven others refused their signature because De Bissy, being merely Abbot in commendam of St.-Germain-des-Prés, had no spiritual jurisdiction over the monks.

-Bouquet was banished to the monastery of St.-Jean, at Lâon, but in 1735, D'Aguesseau and a few other influential persons succeeded in having him recalled to Argenteuil, and afterwards to Blancs-Manteaux, where he could more easily supervise the publication of his work.
+Bouquet was banished to the monastery of St.-Jean, at Laon, but in 1735, D'Aguesseau and a few other influential persons succeeded in having him recalled to Argenteuil, and afterwards to Blancs-Manteaux, where he could more easily supervise the publication of his work.
 He brought out eight volumes between 1738 and 1752.
 The greater part of the material for the ninth volume was ready when Bouquet died at the monastery of Blancs-Manteaux, in Paris.

 The eight volumes published comprise the sources of the history of France from the earliest days of its existence to the year 987.
 The work was continued by other members of the Congregation of St.-Maur in the following order: vols.
 IX-X were published by the two brothers, John and Charles Haudiquier; vol. XI, by Housseau, Précieux, and Poirier; vols.
 XII-XIII, by Clément and Brial; vols.
 XIV-XVIII, by Brial.
 The remaining five volumes were published by the Académie des Inscriptions which completed the work in 1876.
 A new edition in twenty-five volumes, undertaken by Leopold Delisle, a member of the Académie des Inscriptions, reached the twenty-fourth volume.